wleddy/staffing/docs/signups.md

         2. First Name and Last name
         3. Phone (optional)
         4. Allow or deny permission for text reminders
-5. After login or signup give user option to signup for more than one slot in task (for a friend, etc.)
+5. After login or signup give user option to signup for more than one slot in job (for a friend, etc.)
-6. Provide option to add a comment to activity manager.
+6. Provide option to add a comment to event manager.
 7. Volunteer confirms sign up.
     1. Record Sign up
-    2. email icalendar activity to Volunteer
+    2. email icalendar event to Volunteer
 8. Volunteer may sign up for more.

 ### Cancel a Position

 A users may wish to cancel their commitment.

 1. Go to site.
-A list of upcoming activities and tasks with roles for volunteers is displayed.
+A list of upcoming events and jobs with roles for volunteers is displayed.
 Staff must sign in to see staff positions.
-2. Visitor selects the Activity associated with the task they want to cancel.
+2. Visitor selects the Event associated with the job they want to cancel.
 3. If not signed in, propt for email address.
     1. if not on file inform visitor, try again
-4. Present task record so visitor my cancel or reduce their slot count.
+4. Present job record so visitor my cancel or reduce their slot count.
-5. Alert Activity manager of cancelations within 2 days of event.
+5. Alert Event manager of cancelations within 2 days of event.

 [Return to Index](/docs/use_case.md)